lifemapper/lifemapper.github.io/_coll-lmclient/pragma.md

 the Catalog, read the [Overview](/overview.html) page.

 ## Documentation
-The [Python client library] (/lmclient/index) is an easy way to access Lifemapper services.
-Example code is linked off this page.
-If you prefer to call the web services from another language, check out the [REST API](api.html) documentation.
-These pages allow you to construct and test raw URL queries.
+The [Python client library] (/lmclient/index) is not currently up to date.
+[REST API](api.html) documentation allows you to construct and test raw URL queries, which can then be constructed and called in any programming language.